ghi-electronics/Documentation/software/due-script/corelib/temp-humidity.md

 **type:** DHT11 = 11, DHT12 = 12, DHT22 = 22, DHT21 = 21 <br>
 **Returns:** Humidity level 0 to 100.

-This example reads temperature and humidity, and converts celsuis to Fahrenheit and displays
+This example reads temperature and humidity, and converts Celsius to Fahrenheit and displays

 ```basic
 @Loop